 Region 1

-Region 1 Perinatal Quality Collaborative was initiated in 2017 with a goal of ensuring mothers and babies are healthy and thriving across the Upper Peninsula.
-The predominantly rural Region covers 15-counties and is home to an extensive coastline on the Great Lakes, large tracts of state and national forests, about 4,300 inland lakes, and more than 150 waterfalls.
+The Region 1 Perinatal Quality Collaborative was initiated in 2017 with a goal of ensuring birthing women and babies are healthy and thriving across the Upper Peninsula.
+The predominantly rural Region covers 15 counties and is home to an extensive coastline on three of the Great Lakes.
+Every county in the Upper Peninsula has at least one Health Professional Shortage Area designation.

 - Six local health departments